JMadgwick/bbp-pi-parallel/README.md

 ## bbp-pi-parallel - Calculate Pi Hex Digits in Parallel
 This repo contains a simple program to calculate Pi Hex Digits in parallel, it uses the Bailey Borwein Plouffe formula.

 It is a multi-threaded program which runs on CPUs and GPUs.
-It's an updated version of [bbpi](https://github.com/JMadgwick/bbpi/) which had not been updated in a while.
+It's a new version of [bbpi](https://github.com/JMadgwick/bbpi/) which hadn't been updated in a while.

 ### How does it work?
 Take a look at my [blog](http://madgwick.xyz/bbp-pi-parallel-calculation.php) where there's further information and a link to the paper containing the algorithms I used.